-If a couple years from now, you choose to not just brand yourself as just a wedding photographer but also portraits and event photography, then having this domain name will no longer align with your brand.
+If a couple of years from now, you choose to not just brand yourself as just a wedding photographer but also portraits and event photography, then having this domain name will no longer align with your brand.

 I hope you can now see what I mean by making sure to take some time to think about your brand and marketing strategy before picking a domain name.

-3. The third route is brand name
+3. The third route is the brand name

 The third route is just including your brand name or just your name without the niche keyword in there.

 For example, just a name, such as natetorres.com or johndoe.com.